Drakkar-Software/OctoBot-Tentacles/Trading/Exchange/wavesexchange/resources/wavesexchange.md

-WavesExchange is a basic SpotExchange adaptation for WavesExchange exchange.
+WavesExchange is a basic RestExchange adaptation for WavesExchange exchange.